MJAHMADEE/MachineLearning2024W/Chapter 2 - Linear Classifiers/Part 1/ReadMe.md

 Welcome to Chapter 2 of our course, where we delve into the fascinating world of Linear Classifiers, including topics on the Classification Problem and Logistic Regression.

-## Chapter 2 Overview

-In this chapter, we explore the fundamentals of linear classification methods and their applications.
-You'll gain a deeper understanding of how these models work and how they're implemented in practice.

-### What You Will Learn

-- The concept of the Classification Problem
-- Basics of Linear Classifiers
-- Introduction to Logistic Regression
-- Practical applications of Linear Classifiers

 ## Resources

 To enhance your learning experience, we provide a range of resources including slides, video content, and Python code examples.